 The University fosters the values of openness, honesty, tolerance, fairness and responsibility in social and moral, as well as academic matters.

-The Code of Ethics is intended to assist staff (whether engaged or employed) and students to identify and resolve ethical issues that might arise during their employment or in the course of their studies.
+The Code of Ethics is intended to assist staff and students to identify and resolve ethical issues that might arise during their employment or in the course of their studies.
 It is designed to guide them in their dealings with colleagues, students, the University, and local, national and international communities.
 The Code of Ethics puts forward a set of general principles rather than detailed prescriptions.
 It stands beside, but does not exclude or replace, the rights and obligations of staff and students under common law or legislation.
-The Code of Conduct then provides more specific information about the University's policies, rules and expectations based on these principles.
+The Code of Conduct then provides more specific information about the University’s policies, rules and expectations based on these principles.

 The University is a complex organisation comprising diverse groups that have different relationships to one another.
 These may be relations of power and/or status.
 It is essential in such a community that all members recognise and respect not only their own rights and responsibilities, but also the rights and responsibilities of other members of the community and those of the University itself.